zmartify/org.openhab.binding.zmartmodbus/README.md

 Currently it supports

  * Wavin Hydronic floor heating controller
- * Nilan Comfort 300 Air Ventilation controller
+ * Nilan Air Ventilation controller

 _Please describe the different supported things / devices within this section._
 _Which different types are supported, which models were tested etc.?_